-Q: What if I'm elected but can't commit to 4 events?
+Q: What if people are voting for me as a delegate but I can't commit to 4 events?
 Be transparent with your breakout room about your availability.
 It's better to decline and let someone else serve than to be an absent delegate.
-If emergencies arise during your term, communicate with your council and provide written input when possible.

 Q: Can I refuse election as a delegate?
 Absolutely.
 Being elected is an invitation, not an obligation.
 Simply tell your room you cannot serve this term, and they'll elect someone else.